 The ability to predict the amount of time that a light petroleum mixture has been weathered could have many applications, such as aiding forensic investigators in determining the cause and intent of a fire.
 In our study, an evaporation chamber that permits control of airflow and temperature was constructed and used to weather a model nine-component hydrocarbon mixture.
 The composition of the mixture was monitored over time by gas chromatography and a variety of chemometric models were explored, including partial least squares (PLS), nonlinear PLS (PolyPLS) and locally weighted regression (LWR or loess).
 A hierarchical application of multivariate techniques was able to predict the time for which a sample had been exposed to evaporative weathering.
-A classification model based on partial least squares discriminant analysis (PLS-DA) could predict whether a sample was relatively fresh (< 12 hrs exposure time) or highly weathered (> 20 hrs exposure time).
+A classification model based on partial least squares discriminant analysis (PLS-DA) could predict whether a sample was relatively fresh (< 12 h exposure time) or highly weathered (>20 h exposure time).
 Subsequent regression models for these individual classes were evaluated for accuracy using the root mean square error of prediction (RMSEP).
-LWR was found to be the most successful, whereby fresh samples could be predicted to within 40 minutes of exposure and highly weathered samples predicted to within 5.6 hours.
+Prior to regression model calculation, y-gradient generalized least squares weighting (GLSW) was used to preprocess the data by removing variance from the X-block, which was orthogonal to the Y-block.
+LWR was found to be the most successful regression method, whereby fresh samples could be predicted to within 40 min of exposure and highly weathered samples predicted to within 5.6 h.
 These results suggest that our hierarchical chemometric approach may also allow us to estimate the age of more complicated light petroleum mixtures, such as gasoline.

-Keywords: Gas chromatography; Weathering; Partial least squares discriminant analysis; Locally weighted regression
+Keywords: Gas chromatography; Y-gradient generalized least squares weighting; Weathering; Partial least squares discriminant analysis; Locally weighted regression

 Introduction

-Hydrocarbon pollution causing environmental damage occurs frequently due to accidental and intentional release from sources such as production platforms, tanker accidents or operational discharge, municipal wastes and natural seepage.
+Hydrocarbon pollution causing environmental damage occurs frequently due to accidental and intentional release from sources such as production platforms, tanker accidents or operational discharge, municipal wastes, and natural seepage.
 Petroleum input into the marine environment has previously been estimated at 1.7-8.8 million metric tons per year [].
-As a result, the ability to characterize and observe petroleum spill behaviour is important in evaluating its impact on the ecosystem, making accurate risk assessments and determining the efficacy of remediation strategies implemented to mitigate damage.
+As a result, the ability to characterize and observe petroleum spill behaviour is important in evaluating its impact on the ecosystem, making accurate risk assessments, and determining the efficacy of remediation strategies implemented to mitigate damage.

 Petroleum released into the environment is subjected to weathering, which encompasses the physical, chemical and biological processes responsible for hydrocarbon degradation.
 Extensive research has been conducted to improve our understanding of the compositional changes that occur during heavy petroleum weathering, which is essential to determining the fate and behaviour of oil spills in the environment [, , , , , ].
 Previous studies have also focused on the weathering of heavy petroleum samples in more extreme environments.
-Brandvic and Faksness [] studied Arctic oil spills and the effect of ice conditions on oil weathering, Barakat et al. [] investigated biomarker stability in oil exposed to the arid terrestrial environment of Egypt and Wang et al. [] collected data on a 25-year-old oil spill in the wetlands of northern Alberta to determine if cleanup was successful and to assess vegetative recovery.
+Brandvic and Faksness [] studied Arctic oil spills and the effect of ice conditions on oil weathering, Barakat et al. [] investigated biomarker stability in oil exposed to the arid terrestrial environment of Egypt and Wang et al. [] collected data on a 25-year-old oil spill in the wetlands of northern Alberta to determine if clean-up was successful and to assess vegetative recovery.
 Toxicity during weathering has also been studied to understand the consequences of oil spills for the ecosystem and marine life.
 Neff et al. [] studied the toxicity of crude oil and diesel fuel weathering on six tropical and temperate marine animals.
 Similarly, Carls et al. [] have studied crude oil toxicity on pacific herring eggs and Heintz et al. [] on pink salmon embryos.